Analysis | What You Need to Know About the Spreading Coronavirus

 1. What makes this virus so bad?

 It has been described as “insidious” because a large portion of infected people are well enough to go about their daily business, potentially spreading it to others.
 As of mid-February the apparent mortality rate was about 2%, lower than the 9.5% rate for SARS.
 But such numbers are unreliable in the early stages of an outbreak.
 Some disease modeling experts project as many as hundreds of thousands of people are actually infected, most of whom won’t even know they have it.
 One study published Feb.
 10 estimated a mortality rate of 1% once all cases, including those with no or only mild symptoms, are counted.
-A more rigorous test for the virus produced a jump in the number of detected cases around mid-February.
+A revision in the method of testing for the virus produced a jump in the number of detected cases around mid-February.

 2. What does the virus do?